julianchurchill/text-adventure/README.md

 - [DEV] Add walkthrough verification unit test to play through walkthrough and check score is as expected at each stage
 - [DEV] Add '# waypoint <name>' into walkthrough text file and auto generate waypoint files during build
 - [UI] Reduce the height of the buttons to better fit more in without squishing the text view down too much
-- [FEATURE] Map - extras
-    - Make better masks and a better map!
-Charlies on the case.
 - [TECHNICAL TASK] Add cucumber test run as part of build, see https://github.com/cucumber/cucumber-jvm and config/common/test/CucumberStepDefs.java and src/test/resources/cucumber/TTA2/TTA2_entering_the_town.feature
 - [FEATURE] Story log - a record of all the story text you've seen so far - i.e. the 'text on first entry to location'.
 Possibly also the conversation text?
 How much of this to store, room descriptions, item activations?
 - [TECHNICAL TASK] Is there a better way to help give the user better directional context? e.g. a compass, each exit on a newline